Skip to content

 memories = [

-"text": "User works as a software engineer at TechCorp",
+text="User works as a software engineer at TechCorp",

-"topics": ["career", "work", "company"],
+topics=["career", "work", "company"],

-"entities": ["TechCorp", "software engineer"],
+entities=["TechCorp", "software engineer"],

-"text": "User prefers Python and TypeScript for development",
+text="User prefers Python and TypeScript for development",

-"topics": ["programming", "preferences", "languages"],
+topics=["programming", "preferences", "languages"],

 ]

-result = await client.create_long_term_memories(memories)
+result = await client.create_long_term_memory(memories)

-Searching Memories
+Searching Memories with Filters

 # Basic semantic search